snkas/ns3-basic-sim-intro/chapters/2_discrete_event_simulation.md

     with some loss of model accuracy, you can group them.
 You do this by maintaining a list of the things that happened in that time interval, and then having a regenerative event in a time interval (e.g., 10ms) which goes over the list.
-It's like the efficiency of garbage collection in Java.
+It's like the efficiency of garbage collection in Java (process in batches).

   * **If you can, leave it to post-processing**